yt-dlp/yt-dlp/README.md

 On windows, [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=26999) is also necessary to run yt-dlp.
 You probably already have this, but if the executable throws an error due to missing `MSVCR100.dll` you need to install it.

 Although there are no other required dependencies, `ffmpeg` and `ffprobe` are highly recommended.
-Other optional dependencies are `sponskrub`, `AtomicParsley`, `mutagen`, `pycryptodome` and any of the supported external downloaders.
+Other optional dependencies are `sponskrub`, `AtomicParsley`, `mutagen`, `pycryptodome`, `phantomjs` and any of the supported external downloaders.
 Note that the windows releases are already built with the python interpreter, mutagen and pycryptodome included.

 ### UPDATE
 You can use `yt-dlp -U` to update if you are using the provided release.